delay4now/main/disciple-reflections-01.md

 [*The Disciple*](https://en.wikipedia.org/wiki/The_Disciple_(2020_film)) (2020) is a critically acclaimed Marathi language film.
 It explores the artistic and spiritual journey of Sharad, training to be a classical vocalist.
 Sharad’s sincerity and idealism conflict with the harsh realities (and spiritual degeneration) of the contemporary, commercial era, bringing forth several deeper themes.

-## Devotion to & the Pursuit of the Absolute
+## Devotion to and the Pursuit of the Absolute

 ### Maai Tapes